 Program description: Dealing with grief is challenging, especially for children and teens.
 Drew’s Hope is a free grief and loss support program offered each fall and spring for children, teens and their families who are grieving the death of a loved one (family member or friend).
-The seven session program is facilitated by counseling students and professors from Shippensburg University and is held on the campus of Shippensburg University.
-Each session includes a complimentary dinner, followed by separate support sessions for children, teens and adults.Download Flyer
+If you would like to be added to the list for updates regarding Drew’s Hope, please email the DMTF at [email protected]Download Flyer

 A Drew’s Hope is named in memory of Drew Michael Taylor.
 Drew was three years old when he died in a tragic auto accident in the Outer Banks on June 13, 2006.

 A Nothing.
 Thanks to generous donors, Drew Michael Taylor Foundation fundraisers and grants from other organizations, the Drew’s Hope grief support program is provided free of charge to families.

-A We offer a free bi-weekly seven-session program each fall and spring from 6:00 p.m. – 8:00 p.m.
+We offer a free bi-weekly seven-session program each fall and spring from 6:00 p.m. – 8:00 p.m.
 The night of the week may vary.
-Dinner is included with each session, followed by separate support groups for children, teens and adults.
+Prior to Covid, dinner was included with each session, followed by separate support groups for children, teens and adults.
 During Covid, a virtual program was offered from 6:30 - 8.
 Moving forward, we will possibly offer both in-person and virtual programs to meet the needs of more families.
 It is unclear if/when dinner will continue to be served at Drew's Hope.